P. V. Sindhu: 2016

 In January, Sindhu won the Malaysia Masters Grand Prix Gold women's singles title after beating Scotland's Kirsty Gilmour in the final.
 She had also won this tournament in 2013.
 She lost a close match at the Asian Championships to Tai Tzu-ying in the second round, in which she failed to capitalise on a match point and suffered defeat.
 In the 2016 Premier Badminton League, she was the captain of the Chennai Smashers team.
 In the group stage of the league, she won all of her five matches to help her team qualify for the semi-final and win the tournament against Mumbai Rockets.

 Sindhu was seeded ninth at the Rio Olympic Games.
 In the group stage, she defeated Hungary's Laura Sárosi (2–0) and Canada's Michelle Li (2–1).
-She then ousted Taiwanese eighth seed Tai Tzu-ying (2–0) in the Round of 16 to meet the second seeded Wang Yihan from China in the quarterfinals, whom she also defeated in straight games.
+She then ousted Taiwanese eighth seed Tai Tzu-ying (2–0) in the round of 16 to meet the second seeded Wang Yihan from China in the quarter-finals, whom she also defeated in straight games.
 She later faced sixth seeded Japanese star Nozomi Okuhara in the semi-finals and won in straight games, ensuring a podium finish.
 This set the stage for her final showdown with the top seed from Spain, Carolina Marín.
 Marin managed to beat her in three games in the 83-minute match.
 With that result, she clinched the silver medal, creating history as India's youngest individual Olympic medallist and the first Indian woman to bag an Olympic silver medal.
 This was only the second instance of a podium finish at the Olympics by any Indian badminton player.

-Following her Olympic success, Sindhu clinched the title at the Thaihot China Open beating China's Sun Yu 21–11, 17–21, 21–11.
+Following her Olympic success, Sindhu clinched the title at the China Open beating China's Sun Yu 21–11, 17–21, 21–11.
 With this win, she became the second Indian player after Saina Nehwal and just the third non-Chinese women's singles player to win the China Open.
-She was also the runner-up at the Hongkong Open after going down to Tai Tzu-ying in the final in straight games.
+She was also the runner-up at the Hong Kong Open after going down to Tai Tzu-ying in the final in straight games.
 With her consistent performances, she qualified for the Superseries Finals.
 She defeated Akane Yamaguchi (2–1), lost to Sun Yu (0–2) and beat Carolina Marín (2–0) in the group stage.
 With 2 wins in the group, she reached the semi-finals, managing to do so in just her first-ever appearance in the tournament.
 However, she was defeated in the semi-finals by Sung Ji-hyun, going down 15–21, 21–18, 15–21.
 Sindhu was named as the BWF Most Improved Player of the Year following her achievements in 2016.